Housing Accommodation Request Process

 For more details regarding the information that is required in the healthcare professional’s documentation, please see the “Applying for Services” section of this website.

-Housing accommodations are only valid for one academic year – students must apply each year to be reconsidered.
-Applying will require all new documentation to be submitted.
+Housing accommodations are only valid for one academic year (expiring each July) – students must apply each year to have their accommodations approved for an another academic year.
+Previously approved students will need to submit all new documentation with their renewal request.

 If you have questions not answer by the website, please email the DSO Director at: firstname.lastname@example.org.